VladislavBY/CryptoPortfolio/README.md

 ✔ OkHTTP + RxJava for API

-✔ JUnit + Mockito and Expresso
+✔ JUnit + Mockito and Espresso

 ✔ Animations